Collaborative Family Law

 Collaborative Family Law is a structured process that provides an alternative to "going to court."
 The collaborative process enables couples involved in family law disputes to resolve their differences in a non-adversarial setting.
 Each party is represented by legal counsel to advise them during decision-making.
 The participants and their lawyers enter into a participation agreement waiving their right to confidentiality, committing tovoluntarily disclose all relevant information as well as share costs of any needed experts.
 With the help of Collaborative Family Law attorneys, settlement is reached through informal discussions, conferences, and negotiation.

-OWM Law has Collaborative Family Law attorneys trained in this approach, who will work with you to facilitate a resolution without litigation.
+OWM Law has Collaborative Family Law attorneys in Montgomery County PA trained in this approach, who will work with you to facilitate a resolution without litigation.